nibla007/mataffaren-case/readme.md

 ### Product comparePrices should be sorted in ascending order

-Tests that the first product's compare price(a)(index 0) is less than or equal to the second product's price(b)(index 1) and it compares it this way on all products in the sub category Pastej och paté to ensure that there're no <span style="color:red">anomalies</span>.
+Tests that the first product's compare price(a)(index 0) is less than or equal to the second product's price(b)(index 1) and it compares it this way on all products in the sub category Frukt to ensure that there're no <span style="color:red">anomalies</span>.
 ```
 0, a: 24.9 is less than or equal to b: 28.9